jamespeapen/journals/src/neuroscience/neurodegeneration/ad/Cerebrovascular_Senescence_Is_Associated_With_Tau_Pathology_in_AD.md

+---
-December 17, 2020
+date: December 17, 2020
+---

-# Cerebrovascular Senescence Is Associated With Tau Pathology in Alzheimer's Disease
+# Cerebrovascular Senescence Is Associated With Tau Pathology in Alzheimer's Disease {.unnumbered}

 [Frontiers in Neurogy](https://doi.org/10.3389/fneur.2020.575953)